QDevil/qdac2-tools/readme.md

 Most applications and examples are written in Python 3, so you will need to set up a virtual python environment, see First-time Setup above.

-Each subfolder contains a separate tool or example.
+The tools are located in the `src` directory.
+See the individual source files for instructions on usage.

-For instance, to use the USB Detector, enter the python virtual environment and run the app in the subfolder:
+To use the USB Detector, enter the python virtual environment and run the app in the subfolder:

 ### Linux / macOS